-On June 1, 2017, Plaintiffs provided the Court a preliminary timeline of notice for re Foreign Exchange Benchmark Rates Antitrust Litigation.
+On June 1, 2017, the Plaintiffs provided the Court a preliminary timeline of notice for re Foreign Exchange Benchmark Rates Antitrust Litigation.

-- October 23, 2017: Mail Notice Begins – provided data and names/addresses are produced by July 31, 2017, date by which mailing of Mail Notice and Claim Form to potential members of Settlement Classes shall begin
+- October 23, 2017: Mail Notice Begins – provided data and names/addresses are produced by July 31, 2017, the date by which mailing of Mail Notice and Claim Form to potential members of Settlement Classes shall begin

 - February 7, 2018: Opt-Out Deadline – deadline for submitting Requests for Exclusion

 - March 22, 2018: Claims Filing Deadline – deadline for submitting Claim Forms

 CLASS COUNSEL EXPECTS TO FILE MOTION FOR PRELIMINARY APPROVAL OF A SETTLEMENT WITH FIVE MORE DEFENDANTS

 According to a recent Law360 article, class counsel, Christopher M. Burke of Scott & Scott LLP, is expecting to file a motion for preliminary approval of a settlement with five additional defendants, making the total number 14 out of 16.
 The details of which additional defendants will be settling will not be released until the motion is filed.